Research

 We learned a lot about North Carolina teens from the surveys taken in the early 2000s.
 Local Person, Moore, and Vance county students shared information about their friends, families, neighborhoods, relationships, mental health, and activities.

 Teens go through a lot.
-This research helped us learn about the relationships between things like friends and drinking, families and dating, mental health and alcohol, and how where you live affects how you grow up, and, maybe most importantly, how to impact teens' behaviors and potentially help them live healthier lives.
-The research helped researchers publish papers making hypotheses and plans about how to help teens around the US with these issues.
+This research helped us learn about the relationships between things like friends and drinking, families and dating, mental health and alcohol, and other things teens experience as they grow up.
+It also helped us understand how where you live affects how you grow up.
+Additionally, and maybe most importantly, this research helped us learn how to impact teens' behaviors through programs or additional support to help them live healthier lives.
+The research helped researchers publish papers with plans about how to help teens around the US with these issues–throughout this section, there are examples of programs that have been created to help teens, based on this and other research.

-In one study based on the survey you may have taken as a teen, researchers looked at things like who someone chooses as their friends and how much their friends influence them is related to how likely it is that someone will drink, or smoke.
-They also looked at the role being depressed might play.
-They found that depression didn’t have an impact on the relationship between friend selection and drinking or smoking, but that depression might affect drinking or smoking depending on how people are connected to their friends.
+In one study based on the survey you may have taken as a teen, researchers looked at things like who someone chooses as their friends and how much their friends influence them is related to how likely it is that someone will drink or smoke.
+They also looked at the role that experiencing depression might play.
+Teens who have depression are more susceptible to peer influence on drinking and smoking.
+Although depression doesn't affect whether a teen chooses to be friends with kids who drink or smoke, teens who are depressed will be more likely to take up drinking or smoking if they have friends who engaged in these behaviors.

 Substance Use